Location: Boston, Massachusetts

 November 17, 2006

 Harvey Silverglate, FIRE’s co-founder and Chairman of the Board of Directors, writes in The Boston Phoenix this week about the alarming trend among major universities towards university-controlled alumni publications.
 Silverglate points out that just like politicians and major corporations, universities are increasingly concerned about “controlling the message”—a stance that means traditional independent alumni publications become little more than unwanted interference.
 The result?
 Alumni are subjected to an avalanche of puff pieces, self-congratulatory blather, and thinly-veiled donation requests.
 Surveying the alumni publications of Harvard, Boston College, and Boston University, Silverglate discovers that all three gloss over controversies on campus for rosier, […]» Read More

 September 30, 2005

 Earlier this week, my FIRE colleague Robert Shibley called Torch readers’ attention to a free speech controversy at Vassar College.
 Students there were outraged by the latest issue of The Imperialist, the publication of Vassar’s Moderate, Independent, and Conservative Alliance (MICA), because it criticized self-segregation on the part of minority students.
 There were many calls for The Imperialist and MICA to be defunded and/or derecognized by the student government.
 Today, I spoke with Graydon Gordian, the editor of The Imperialist, and Matt Ambrose, the president of MICA.
-I am pleased to report that Vassar’s student government has apparently declined […]» Read More
+I am pleased to report that Vassar’s student government has apparently declined to […]» Read More